Roots in Collaborative Learning

 Gisela and David invited Alan and another colleague, Amy Lenzo, principal at WeDialogue, as well as Aftab Omer, a social psychologist and president of Meridian University, to join in their conversations.
 Rob Eskridge and Bill Bancroft, two long-time Grove senior consultants, soon joined them.
 Rob trained at P&G and is an expert in marketing for mid-market companies; he reinvented strategic planning in the 1980s using Arthur M. Young’s Theory of Process.
 Bill leads strategic visioning processes, has a passion for leadership and neuroscience, and has worked in Latin America.
 The Grove’s co-president Laurie Durnell and Rachel Smith, a Grove graphic facilitator also participated.

-Now new members are joining this group as leaders of Exchanges and Collaborations.
-Teresa Ruelas, a senior OD consultant who worked in Silicon Valley but returned to her native Philippines, is now helping organize a Community Alternative Food System based on organic gardening.
-The GLEN is supporting her project.
+After two years of meetings the group decided to hold an event at the Presido Golden Gate Club in San Francisco and invite a large group of colleagues to join the network.
+Teresa Ruelas, a senior OD consultant who worked in Silicon Valley but returned to her native Philippines, was organizing a Community Alternative Food System based on organic gardening.
+The GLEN decided to support her project.
 Ronita Johnson, an artist activist who created a one-woman play called FOREGIVEable: Race Rage, and Religion (based on a book by the title), led a dialogue on the subject in the fall of 2017.
 Mary Gelinas, a long-time colleague of Gisela and David (starting when she was a Senior Consultant at Interaction Associates and more recently as co-leader of Gelinas & James and co-director of the Cascadia Leadership Academy) hosted an Exchange series on the Neuropsychology of Collaboration in the spring of 2018.
-Rachel Smith, co-editor of the forthcoming Visual Facilitation Field Guide, used The GLEN as a learning platform for the several dozen authors contributing to the guide.
-The GLEN is now alive and growing, discovering the value of a committed learning community that experiences each other over time.
+Rachel Smith, co-editor of the Visual Facilitation Field Guide, used The GLEN as a learning platform for the several dozen authors contributing to the guide.

 In reflecting on The GLEN’s beginnings, Gisela says, “We found that we were hungry to come together to learn and collaborate, especially in these times.
 So many of our most pressing issues cross boundaries, disciplines and regions.
 It’s important to rekindle respect and provide ways for people to contribute to doing something lasting in our field.”

 David adds, “The Grove’s motto for years has been, ‘We guide you, we teach you, we give you tools’—a saying that expresses our commitment to leading and building capacity in our field.
 We have long imagined having a membership that could engage in learning on the edge.
-Gisela and the Allies’ joining The Grove to create the foundations for The GLEN have finally made this possible.”
+Gisela and the Allies’ joining with initial support from The Grove has created the foundations for The GLEN and finally made this possible.”